Stellar is a common financial platform, designed to be open and accessible to everyone.

 - Details and progress of the bitcoin program

-The Foundation received a loan of $3,000,000 from Stripe which was subsequently repaid with 2% of the stellars.
-The Foundation is allowed to use up to 5% of the initial stellars to fund operations (including the loan repayment).
+The Foundation received a loan of $3,000,000 from Stripe which was subsequently repaid with 2% of the lumens.
+The Foundation is allowed to use up to 5% of the initial lumens to fund operations (including the loan repayment).

 - 50% for the world via the direct signup educational program